yuckdevchan/tibernet/README.md

 - A single service not being accessible at all for you from any of the links on the network you're using.

 Sorry for messy folders!

+If anyone has licensing issues please contact me by placing an issue on this GitHub repository.
+If you forking or just using my project for commerical use, feel free as long as it follows my license this project is under, (the GPL v2.0 and **not** the GPL v3.0).\

+There are some potential licensing issues with this project and may or may not be covered by fair use.
+One of these such issues is that this repo uses the SCE-PS3 Rodin LATIN font (provided as courtesy of onlinewebfonts).
+This is the font used by Sony Computer Entertainment for the FreeBSD XMB interface of the PS3, PSP, PSX and PSVita.
+This font is thought to be under copyright of Fontworks Japan although this is not a 100% solid fact.